CBD oil for cats

 Skin problems / allergic reactions |

-Anti-inflammatory, regulation of immune response |
+Anti-inflammatory effects, regulation of immune response |

 Experience suggests improvement in itching and skin inflammations |